vikasburman/flairjs/README.md

 Furthermore, all of these are available via pure JavaScript syntax, without any build-time transpilation or compilation of your codebase.
 What you write, is what gets executed.
 No change!

 The forward-looking and future-proof design of _Flair.js_, plays well with ongoing ECMAScript advancements.
-While executing your code, it uses available new JavaScript constructs behind the scenes, wherever possible and supported by the environment where the code is running.
+While executing code, behind the scenes, new JavaScript constructs are used wherever possible.

 _Flair.js_ works in web browsers and in other JavaScript environments like [Node](https://nodejs.org) and [NW.js](https://nwjs.io/).